SebastiaanJohn/knn-memory-clipcap/blogpost.md

 ## References
-- Agrawal, Harsh et al. (2019).
+1. Agrawal, Harsh et al. (2019).
 “Nocaps: Novel object captioning at scale”.
 In: Proceedings of the IEEE/CVF international conference on computer vision, pp. 8948–8957.
-- Caba Heilbron, Fabian et al. (2015).
+2. Caba Heilbron, Fabian et al. (2015).
 “Activitynet: A large-scale video benchmark for human activity understanding”.
 In: Proceedings of the ieee conference on computer vision and pattern recognition, pp. 961–970.
-- Lin, Tsung-Yi et al. (2014).
+3. Lin, Tsung-Yi et al. (2014).
 “Microsoft coco: Common objects in context”.
 In: Computer Vision–ECCV 2014: 13th European Conference, Zurich, Switzerland, September 6-12, 2014, Proceedings, Part V 13.
 Springer, pp. 740–755.
-- Sharma, Piyush et al. (2018).
+4. Sharma, Piyush et al. (2018).
 “Conceptual captions: A cleaned, hypernymed, image alt-text dataset for automatic image captioning”.
 In: Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 2556–2565.
-- Wu, Yuhuai et al. (2022).
+5. Wu, Yuhuai et al. (2022).
 “Memorizing Transformers”.
 In: International Conference on Learning Representations.
+6. Sun, L., Jia, K., Yeung, D. Y., & Shi, B. E. (2015).
+Human action recognition using factorized spatio-temporal convolutional networks.
+In Proceedings of the IEEE international conference on computer vision (pp. 4597-4605).
+7. Tran, D., Bourdev, L., Fergus, R., Torresani, L., & Paluri, M. (2015).
+Learning spatiotemporal features with 3d convolutional networks.
+In Proceedings of the IEEE international conference on computer vision (pp. 4489-4497).
+8. Donahue, J., Anne Hendricks, L., Guadarrama, S., Rohrbach, M., Venugopalan, S., Saenko, K., & Darrell, T. (2015).
+Long-term recurrent convolutional networks for visual recognition and description.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 2625-2634).

 ## Contributions
 <!-- Close the notebook with a description of each student's contribution. -->